Prepare for Informational Interviews

 If you are unclear on your purpose or career goals, visit the Explore Your Options section of the Career Planning & Development Center's website or consider scheduling an appointment with your career advisor.

 Present Your Professional Background

 With your purpose in mind, write a brief summary of your values, interests, personality, skills, and strengths so that you are focused and can discuss these with ease when you contact interviewees.
 Practice your personal introduction as you'll be introducing yourself on the phone or via email.
 If needed, update your resume in case you are asked to provide it to a potential interviewee.

 Ready Your Attire

 Informational interviews can often serve as your first impression to a new contact.
 Before scheduling informational interviews, make sure that you have attire that is appropriate.
-Learn more about options for appropriate dress in the Career Planning & Development Center's Professional Attire guide.
+Learn more about options for appropriate dress in the Career Planning & Development Center's Guidelines for Professional Attire.

 Arrange Your Interviewing Space

 You might meet your interviewee at their office, at a mutually agreed upon location such as a coffee shop, or via video conference.
 Ensure that you know how to navigate to the meeting location and that you schedule enough time for encountering traffic and for parking or public transportation mishaps.